hildekuehne/Mining_YouTube_dataset/train/README.md

 Please uncomment the respective lines in the script.

-If you're interested in the original video files and/or the subtitles used,
+If you're interested in the original video files and/or the subtitles used, please ontact me under kuehne [at] iai.uni-bonn.de